 Test It Out

-The last step is to simply test it out.
-Reboot your computer.
-If all goes well, your Home Assistant (or whatever VM you want to run in the background) should startup automatically without a gui!
+For Option 1: Reboot your computer and login.
+If all goes well, your Home Assistant VM (or whatever VM you want) should startup automatically in the background, without the VM Workstation GUI!